 Arts Desk & Arts News - Submission Guidelines

-Below are directions for sending story ideas and news items for broadcast to WRTI - please read carefully.
+Below are directions for sending story ideas and other content proposals for broadcast to WRTI - please read carefully.

 WRTI airs Arts Desk features and Arts News.
 What’s the difference between them?